 I'm skilled at researching deeply, conceptualising stories, talking to experts and everyday people alike, and going to the heart of topics.
 I'm told that I'm brave in writing issues that most writers usually shy away from.

 Aside from writing and editing, I also occasionally proofread and translate documents.
-I have also typed minutes and produced meeting reports for civil society groups such as the Joint Action Group for Gender Equality (JAG), SIS Forum, Persatuan Kesedaran Komuniti Selangor (EMPOWER), the Asian-Pacific Resource and Research Centre for Women (ARROW), the Association for Progressive Communications (APC), Bersih (The Coalition for Clean and Fair Elections) as well as the 2016 Pangkor Dialogue event.
+I have also typed minutes and produced meeting reports for civil society groups such as the Joint Action Group for Gender Equality (JAG), SIS Forum, Persatuan Kesedaran Komuniti Selangor (EMPOWER), the Asian-Pacific Resource and Research Centre for Women (ARROW), the Association for Progressive Communications (APC), Bersih (The Coalition for Clean and Fair Elections) as well as the 2016 Pangkor Dialogue conference.

 Occasionally, I'm approached by graduate students and researchers from abroad to lend perspective and commentary on social and cultural issues, such as the rights of Muslim women in the country.
 In 2019, together with two friends, I spoke up in a forum on the pressure faced by Muslim women in Malaysia to put on the hijab.
-As a result, we were attacked by conservative Muslims (you can make up your own mind about the issue by reading this article in The Guardian!)
+As a result, we were attacked by conservative Muslims (you can make up your own mind about the issue by reading this article in the Guardian!)